Residency for Tuition Purposes

 Important: Residence classification is determined for each student when the admission application is accepted.
 Any student who is classified as a resident, but who becomes a non-resident at any time by virtue of a change of residence, by his or her own action or by the person from whom his or her residence is derived, is obligated to notify the Admissions & Records Office immediately.

-Assembly Bill 540: Any student, other than a non-immigrant alien, who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges, the California State University and the University of California (all public colleges and universities in California).
+Any student, who meets all of the following requirements, shall be exempt from paying nonresident tuition at the California Community Colleges, the California State University and the University of California (all public colleges and universities in California).

 Who Qualifies?

-• An alien student who is without lawful immigrant status (undocumented, out of status)
+• A student who is without lawful immigrant status (undocumented, out of status)

 A U.S. Citizen and/or Permanent Resident card holder who does not meet the California residency requirement